wilsonliaows/docs/formulas/other-formulas.md

 ## lookup_table

 This formula allows you to create a static lookup table and define the keys and values.
-It is cse sensitive and data type sensitive.
+It is case sensitive and data type sensitive.

 ### Example
 | Example                                                                | Result    |